remigermain/multipart-object/README.md

 	throwDuplicate: true,

 	/*
-    overide the duplicate keys, you need to set "raise_duplicate" to False ex :
+    overide the duplicate keys, you need to set "throwDuplicate" to False ex :
 	 {
 		"article": 42,